TheonlyIcebear/Bloxflip.py/docs/index.rst

 -----
 - Websocket:

-  - Connect: Returns a websocket object and automatically connects, read the `websocket-client documentation <https://websocket-client.readthedocs.io/en/latest/examples.html/>`_
+  - Connect: Returns a websocket object and automatically connects, read the `websocket-client documentation <https://websocket-client.readthedocs.io/en/latest/examples.html/>`_ for examples on how to use this
+  - Join: Joins the crash game